tlitola/project/README.md

 ## Security

+You can create your own API_key to the database and supply it to the `.env`so the API key isn't publicly awailable

 If you wish to enable https on your local development server start by adding your certificates to the `certificates`-folder.
 You can generate the certificates using [mkcert](https://github.com/FiloSottile/mkcert) for example

 Then inside `.env` enable https and change all http's in urls to https.